beginning of content

 Have regular eye tests

-You should visit an optometrist for an eye test every 2 to 3 years, even if you have no symptoms.
+Make an appointment to visit an optometrist for an eye test, even if you have no symptoms.

-Medicare gives you rebates for eye tests done by an optometrist:
+Medicare rebates may apply for eye tests done by an optometrist:

 Ask your optometrist how much an eye check will cost.
 Sometimes they may be able to bulk bill.
-It's best to check with them when you make your appointment.
+It is best to check with them when you make your appointment.

-Ask your optometrist whether you need to test more often if:
+Ask your optometrist whether you need to test more often, especially if:

-Children should also have a full eye examination with an optometrist before starting school and regularly throughout primary and secondary school.
+Children should also have a full eye examination with an optometrist before starting school and regularly throughout primary and high school.

 Take extra care if you have diabetes